 Award Project: Citizens Bank Corporate Campus Brownfields Redevelopment Project

-In Recognition of Remarkable Leadership by Citizens Bank for the Remediation and Redevelopment of a Closed Brownfields Landfill Site into a $285 Million Citizens Bank Corporate Campus in Johnston, Rhode Island
+In Recognition of Remarkable Leadership by Citizens Bank for the Remediation and Redevelopment of the Tucker’s Industrial Dump Brownfields Site into the $285 Million Citizens Bank Corporate Campus in Johnston, Rhode Island

 Award Project: Communicating Climate Change through the National Network for Ocean and Climate Change Interpretation (NNOCCI)